lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 	  if (playerc_ranger_subscribe(laserProxy2, PLAYER_OPEN_MODE)) return -1;
 ```

-Each Player Client represents a robot, this is why when you connect to a proxy
+Each player client represents a robot, this is why when you connect to a proxy
-the PlayerClient is a constructor parameter.
+the player client is a constructor parameter.
 Each robot has a proxy for
 each of its devices, no robots share a proxy, so it is important that your
 code connects to every proxy of every robot in order to read the sensor
 information.

-How you handle the extra PlayerClients and proxies is dependent on the
+How you handle the extra player client and proxies is dependent on the
 scale of the simulation and your own personal coding preferences.
 It's a
 good idea, if there's more than maybe 2 robots in the simulation, to make a
 robot class which deals with connecting to proxies and the server, and